 Number and Algebra Measurement and Geometry Statistics 9.
 Know 3-dimensional shapes such as box, cylinder, and sphere Position and Direction 10.
-Follow and give directions for movement involving: distance direction rotation (0, 1⁄4, 1⁄2, 3⁄4, 1, 11⁄4, 11⁄2 turns).
+Follow and give directions for movement involving: distance direction rotation (0, 1/4, 1/2, 3/4, 1, 11/4, 11/2 turns).
 11. Explain the location of something Transformation 12.
-Draw and explain the result of sliding, reflecting and rotating simple 2-dimensional shapes predicted and experimental know all possible outcomes understand cases where the outcomes
+Draw and explain the result of sliding, reflecting and rotating simple 2-dimensional shapes compare the distribution of predicted and experimental know all possible outcomes understand cases where the outcomes